centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

   configure the retention of monthly aggregated data for a period of several dozen months.

-Please go to the next chapter to continue the installation.
+Please go to the next section to continue the installation.

 ### ETL: Execution